Mahdad-Baghani/web3.py/docs/internals.rst

 handle the request then a ``web3.exceptions.UnhandledRequest`` error will be raised.

-.. py:method:: BaseProvider.get_middlewares()
+.. py:property:: BaseProvider.middlewares

-    This function should return an iterable of middlewares that are specific to this provider.
-You should only override this method if you need to perform special logic.
-For a static iterable of middlewares, simply set them as the ``self.middlewares`` property of the provider class
+    This should be an iterable of middlewares.

 .. py:method:: BaseProvider.add_middleware(middleware)